-(1) The total revenues of \$14,422 (2015 - \$15,508) from the recycling and trading of complex materials is allocated to the Eco-Friendly materials and Electronic materials segments.
+(1) The total revenues of \$16,931 (2016 - \$14,422) from the recycling and trading of complex materials is allocated to the Eco-Friendly materials and Electronic materials segments.

-(2) Loss before income tax, depreciation and amortization, allowance for a doubtful note receivable from a related party, impairment of inventories, litigation and restructuring costs and financial expense (revenues).
+(2) Earnings (loss) before income tax, depreciation and amortization, impairment of non-current assets, litigation and restructuring costs and financial expense (revenues).

-(3) The total adjusted EBITDA of \$1,641 (2015 - adjusted EBITDA negative of \$555) from the recycling and trading of complex materials is allocated to the Eco-Friendly materials and Electronic materials segments.
+(3) The total adjusted EBITDA of \$3,790 (2016 - of \$1,641) from the recycling and trading of complex materials is allocated to the Eco-Friendly materials and Electronic materials segments.